 INTERESTED IN CREATING, RE-ACTIVATING AND/OR REGISTERING YOUR CLUB?
 The following documents will provide you with all of the information needed to complete the process.
 Packets are due at the beginning of each semester.
 Be sure to check back for important deadline dates.

-NEED ACCESS TO RESOURCES FOR YOUR CLUB?
+NEED ACCESS TO RESOURCES FOR YOUR ORGANIZATION/CLUB?
 The following documents include important information and forms that will assist you in being an effective club.

 For more information stop by the Dean of Student Affairs Office located in I4-408 or give us a call at 619.388.2699.

 Student Clubs and Organizations provide a rich and exciting multi-cultural dimension to college life at Mesa.
-Below is the list of Sping 2014 clubs along with the names of their advisor(s).
+Below is the list of Fall 2014 clubs along with the names of their advisor(s).
 Faculty and classified staff advisors serve on a voluntary basis and are approved by the College President each semester.
 Call the Student Affairs Office for more information about clubs and meeting times.
-Fall 2014 Clubs will be listed in September 2014

 Associated Student Government – The Associated Student Government (ASG) is the representative body of the students in the shared governance process at Mesa College.
 We are fellow students whom have been elected or appointed to positions with the ASG.
 The ASG provides students with practical leadership experience in the areas of budget/financial planning, parliamentary procedures, and in the development of programs and services which are designed to meet student needs.
 The student leaders and the staff of the Student Affairs Office encourage you to get involved and take part in the many leadership opportunities available at Mesa College.
 Advisor: Ashanti Hands, Dean of Student Affairs